godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-beta-1.md

 #### Navigation

 Exciting additions have been cooking in the navigation system of the engine by Godot's resident navigation maintainer [smix8](https://github.com/smix8).
 At the top of the list is navigation mesh baking for 2D, bringing it to parity with 3D navigation ([GH-80796](https://github.com/godotengine/godot/pull/80796)).
-It is capable of handling physics bodies, mesh instances, plain polygons, and, of course, tilemaps ([GH-82465](https://github.com/godotengine/godot/pull/82465)).
+It is capable of handling physics bodies, mesh instances, plain polygons, and, of course, tilemaps ([GH-82465](https://github.com/godotengine/godot/pull/82465), see this for more details).

 On top of that, both 2D and 3D navigation servers now support multi-threading when baking the navigation mesh ([GH-79972](https://github.com/godotengine/godot/pull/79972)), removing stutters and bringing performance to a whole new level.